xavierloeraflores/ml-proposal-wgu/writeup.md

 ### Standard Methodology

-Cross-Industry Standard Process for Data Mining, also known as (CRISP-DM), will be used as the standard methodology for the project since it is a widely used and accepted methodology for machine learning projects and provides a structured approach for proceeding with the project.
+Cross-Industry Standard Process for Data Mining, also known as (CRISP-DM) (4), will be used as the standard methodology for the project since it is a widely used and accepted methodology for machine learning projects and provides a structured approach for proceeding with the project.

 CRIPS-DM is a 6-phase process that includes the following phases with a description of how they will be used in the project: